bbest/adv-gis-topics/wk3/GDAL.md

         STATISTICS_MINIMUM=0
         STATISTICS_STDDEV=138.79254699282

 > The `-norat` option keeps `gdalinfo` from printing a whole bunch more detail that we don't need; see the [gdalinfo manual page](http://www.gdal.org/gdalinfo.html) for details. `gdalinfo` is a very handy command for finding out what's up with mystery data.
+(Yes, there's a corresponding `ogrinfo` for vector data; see the [manual page](http://www.gdal.org/ogrinfo.html))

 OK, enough with the exegesis.
 Let's run the sucker: